CAD Forum - tips, tricks, discussion and utilities for AutoCAD, Inventor and other Autodesk products [www.cadforum.cz]

 % platform category

-The ASCPOINT command reads selected file (comma- or space-delimited, e.g. from Excel) and inserts points, vertices or blocks on the specified coordinates.
+The ASCPOINT command reads selected file (comma- or space-delimited, e.g. from Excel, CSV) and inserts points, vertices or blocks on the specified coordinates.
 The option "Insert" allows to select a predefined block with any number of attributes.
 The input file can then contain the values of these attributes which will be filled in on import - e.g.:

 12.3 4.56 7.8 MyAtt1 MyAtt2